-The Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP) recommends annual influenza vaccination for all individuals age 6 months and older.
+The Centers for Disease Control and Prevention (CDC) recommends annual influenza (flu) vaccination for all individuals age 6 months and older.
 Vaccination is the best way to prevent contracting the virus.
-Influenza vaccines are safe and effective and are the primary means for preventing influenza and its complications.
+Flu vaccines are safe and effective and are the primary means for preventing flu and its complications.

 What types of vaccines are available?

 Flu vaccine is updated annually to protect against the influenza strains most likely to circulate each season.
 There are several types of flu vaccines offered at many convenient locations.
 Different vaccines are licensed for different age groups, and some vaccines are not recommended for some groups of people.
 Talk to a healthcare professional about the best vaccine for your family members.

 Children younger than 6 months of age are too young to get a flu vaccine.
 People with severe, life-threatening allergies to flu vaccine or any ingredient in the vaccine (such as gelatin or antibiotics) should not get flu vaccine.

 Certain people should talk to a healthcare professional before getting a flu vaccine: